 be two sets that partition $({\cal M}, d)$ according to the distance to $\gamma(t_1)$ and $\gamma(t_2)$.
-Then the condition in (iii) is equivalent to
+Then, the condition in (iii) is equivalent to

 for any geodesic curve $\gamma \in {\cal M}$ and any $0\leq t_1 \leq t_2 \leq 1$.
-Loosely speaking, this means that points which are close to the metric center along a geodesic curve have large densities.
-This condition holds in an Euclidean space for, e.g., elliptical distributions with the density function decreasing monotonically along any fixed ray though the mean.
+Loosely speaking, this means that points that are close to the metric center along a geodesic curve have large densities.
+This condition holds in Euclidean space for, e.g., elliptical distributions with the density function decreasing monotonically along any fixed ray through the mean.